LakshSolanki122007/my-projects/README.md

-Hi this is Laksh Solanki these are my practice codes I am an I.T student and these all are C language releated practice programs
+Hi this is Laksh Solanki these are my practice codes I am an BCA student and these all are C language releated practice programs